mzrd91/Jaya-Algorithm/README.md

 # Semi-Steady-State Jaya Optimization Algorithm

-This repository contains the implementation and analysis of the semi-steady-state Jaya optimization algorithm, with a theoretical and empirical comparison of worst-index updates.
+This repository contains the implementation and analysis of the [Semi-Steady-State Jaya Optimization Algorithm](https://irl.umsl.edu/cmpsci-faculty/42/), with a theoretical and empirical comparison of worst-index updates.

 ## Overview